ESG and Impact Investing Beyond Screens

 BY Caroline Cakebread | March 13, 2018

-Investors are right to question whether or not ESG can deliver the returns they need — after all, Starr says, “Socially responsible investing and exclusion is over-pitched and under-delivered,” leaving plan sponsors skeptical about the ability of these strategies to help them meet their return objectives.
+Investors are right to question whether pure screens can deliver the returns they need, says Starr, noting “socially responsible investing and exclusions historically were over-pitched and under-delivered,” leaving plan sponsors skeptical about the ability of these strategies to help them meet their return objectives.

-Another area is also emerging — market rate impact investing, which sees investors putting money directly into businesses that are aligned with impact themes and that are also profitable.
-“Education, for example, is a space with the least amount of innovation and technology — but the fundamentals are great for education-focused technology, especially in low income areas.”
+Another emerging area is market-rate impact investing, which sees investors putting money directly into profitable businesses that are aligned with impact themes.
+“Education, for example, is a space that had little innovation and technology.
+Recent shifts in this market, however, such as increased access to technology in low-income school districts, have helped create strong fundamentals for investing in education-focused technology companies.”

-“ESG and impact investing can be integrated into conventional asset management,” she says — and for those investors willing to change their mindset about it, market rates of return can be achieved — in fact, they should become the norm.
+“ESG and impact investing can be integrated into conventional asset management,” she says, noting for those investors that are willing to change their mindset, market rates of return are achievable — in fact, they should become the norm.